mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 # Why runtime performance

 A big issue in the modern single-page applications is reducing the initial load time.
 This includes reducing the number of bytes transferred over the network and minimizing the number of network requests.
 Last year I wrote a few articles related to reducing the bundle size (you can find them [here](https://blog.mgechev.com/2016/06/26/tree-shaking-angular2-production-build-rollup-javascript/) and [here](https://blog.mgechev.com/2016/07/21/even-smaller-angular2-applications-closure-tree-shaking/)).
-Although it's always a good idea to invest time in exploring the bundles of our apps in details with tools like [source-map-explorer](https://www.npmjs.com/package/source-map-explorer) and reducing its size, there are a lot of folks working in this direction.
+Although it's always a good idea to invest time in exploring the bundles of our apps in details with tools like [source-map-explorer](https://www.npmjs.com/package/source-map-explorer) and reducing its size, there are many folks working in this direction.

-For instance, the Google Closure Compiler team is constantly trying to provide the most optimal minification and dead code elimination, same for the webpack team.
-On top of that, we have the Angular CLI team who combines the best from both worlds by allowing us to have the most efficient and well encapsulated build possible.
+For instance, the Google Closure Compiler team is continuously trying to provide the most optimal minification and dead code elimination, same for the webpack team.
+On top of that, we have the Angular CLI team which combines the best from both worlds by allowing us to have the most efficient and well-encapsulated build possible.

-In the end, all we can do is either combine effort with any of these teams in order to improve the minification that their tools provide or apply some application-specific optimizations such as lazy-loading.
+In the end, all we can do is either combine effort with any of these teams to improve the minification that their tools provide or apply some application-specific optimizations such as lazy-loading.

 On the other hand, the runtime performance of our applications is entirely in our own hands.
 Before going any further, lets put the practices that we're going to look at into the context of a simplified business application.